-Development under the proposed CC land use designation will be consistent with the CC land use designation along the West Atlantic Avenue corridor.
+Development under the proposed CC land use designation will be consistent with the adjacent CC land use designation to the south, which is contiguous with the CC designation along the West Atlantic Avenue corridor.
 The requested land use on these parcels will not negatively impact the existing land uses in the area by maintaining a multi-family development pattern and encouraging the provision of workforce housing fulfilling a need within the West Atlantic Avenue neighborhood area.
+If a non-residential or mixed-use development is proposed for the subject properties, consideration of this Objective will be part of the conditional use review.